Python Development with Code Capsules

 A Capsule provides the server for hosting an application on Code Capsules.

-Click the “Create a New Capsule for Your Space” button, and follow the instructions below:
+To create a new Capsule for your space, follow the instructions below:

 Once your application is live, you can view the build log by selecting the “Deploy” tab and clicking the “View build log” link in the “Builds” section.

-Once the build is complete, a “Live Website” link will appear at the top of the tab.
+Once the build is complete, a URL link will appear in the URL section in the “Details” tab.
 Click the link and you should see your deployed application.

 If you’d like to deploy another application in a different language or framework, take a look at our other deployment guides.